Linaro/website/_pages/community_projects.md

             text: |
                 Linaro Community Projects Division manages open source projects with open governance.

                 Open governance provides stakeholders in an open source project with transparent mechanisms for managing ecosystem contributions and project roadmaps.
-It gives a project freedom from one company’s ownership and agenda, and this can be critical in driving wide adoption of a particular codebase, especially when investment is needed by those who want to deploy the code to enable their commercial offering.
+It gives a project freedom from one company’s ownership and agenda, which can be critical in driving wide adoption of a particular codebase, especially when investment is needed by those who want to deploy the code to enable their commercial offering.
 Open governance gives transparent rules about how the codebase will evolve and safeguards these investments.

                 The Community Projects division was created to allow Linaro-hosted open source projects to become open-governance and make them more accessible.
 Linaro felt there needed to be a choice for new, cross-architecture, open source, open governance projects.
 While Linaro is a major player in the Arm ecosystem, community projects are intended to be cross-architecture.